Living with arthritis pain can seem hopeless at times.

 Electrotherapy for arthritis pain– Targeted electrical impulses are used to soothe tense, inflamed muscles and dull overactive, excited nerves.

 Manual therapy for arthritis pain– The clinician will stretch or gently massage areas of inflamed and sore tissues.
 This causes increased circulation to the affected region and increases mobility, flexibility to muscles, fascia, tendons and joints.

 Targeted therapeutic exercises for arthritis pain– The clinician prescribes and performs targeted therapeutic stretches and exercises to increase circulation, increase strength, and increase flexibility.

-Chiropractic care should be considered as a valuable tool in the toolbox of managing chronic pain from arthritis.
-For certain more serious autoimmune conditions such as Rheumatoid Arthritis, Lupus, Psoriatic Arthritis co-management should be included with a Rheumatologist.
+Chiropractic care should be considered as a valuable tool for managing chronic pain from arthritis.
+For certain more serious autoimmune conditions such as Rheumatoid Arthritis, Lupus, and Psoriatic Arthritis, co-management should be included with a Rheumatologist.

 Dr. Jeffrey Gerdes, D.C.